-Benefit Description You pay After the calendar year deductible Allergy care Testing and treatment In-Network: 10% Allergy injections Out-of-Network: 30% Allergy serum In-Network: 10% Out-of-Network: 30% Treatment therapies Chemotherapy and radiation therapy In-Network: 10% Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 45.
-Out-of-Network: 30% Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Applied Behavior Analysis (ABA) Therapy for Autism Spectrum Disorder Medical nutrition therapy to treat a chronic illness or condition; includes nutrition assessment and nutritional counseling by a dietitian or facility- based program which is ordered by a physician. - Chronic Renal Disease, Diabetes Mellitus, and High Risk Obstetrical Symptomatic Conditions: unlimited number of visits when medically necessary Morbid Obesity: limited to an initial assessment and five follow-up visits for a total of six visits per calendar year Heart Disease, Symptomatic HIV/AIDS, and Celiac Disease: limited to two visits per calendar year Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
+X.Y.
+Benefit Description You pay After the calendar year deductible Treatment therapies Chemotherapy and radiation therapy In-Network: 10% Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 45.
+Out-of-Network: 40% Respiratory and inhalation therapy • Dialysis - hemodialysis and peritoneal dialysis • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Applied Behavior Analysis (ABA) Therapy for Autism Spectrum Disorder Medical nutrition therapy to treat a chronic illness or condition; includes nutrition assessment and nutritional counseling by a dietitian or facility- based program which is ordered by a physician. - Chronic Renal Disease, Diabetes Mellitus, and High Risk Obstetrical Symptomatic Conditions: unlimited number of visits when medically necessary Morbid Obesity: limited to an initial assessment and five follow-up visits for a total of six visits per calendar year Heart Disease, Symptomatic HIV/AIDS, and Celiac Disease: limited to two visits per calendar year • Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
 Note: We only cover GHT when we preauthorize the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Other services under You need prior Plan approval for certain services on page 19. • Pain management

-D (°4 D V Benefit Description You pay After the calendar year deductible Treatment therapies (cont.)
-Note: Pain management is covered if you are In-Network: 10% diagnosed with refractory chronic pain of at least six months duration.
+See Other services under You need prior Plan approval for certain services on page 20.
+Pain management Note: Pain management is covered if you are diagnosed with refractory chronic pain of at least six months duration.
 The provider must demonstrate that he or she anticipates these services to result in substantial improvement to your medical condition.

-Out-of-Network: 30% Physical and occupational therapies Rehabilitation and Habilitation services are limited to In-Network: 10% the greater of 60 consecutive days of coverage or 25 visits per condition, per calendar year.
-Out-of-Network: 30% Qualified physical therapists Occupational therapists Note: We only cover therapy when a provider: Orders the care Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 12 sessions.
-Not covered: All charges • Long-term rehabilitative therapy Exercise programs Speech therapy Limited to the greater of 60 consecutive days of In-Network: 10% coverage or 25 visits per condition, per calendar year.
-Out-of-Network: 30% Not covered: All charges Speech therapy for developmental delays Hearing services (testing, treatment, and supplies) • For treatment related to illness or injury, including In-Network: 10% evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist Out-of-Network: 30% Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children.
-External hearing aids In-Network: 10% Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Out-of-Network: 30% Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
+Benefit Description You pay After the calendar year deductible

+After the calcular year deductible

+Physical and occupational therapies

+Rehabilitation and Habilitation services are limited to In-Network: 10%

+the greater of 60 consecutive days of coverage or 25 visits per condition, per calendar year.
+Out-of-Network: 40%

+Qualified physical therapists

+Occupational therapists

+Note: We only cover therapy when a provider:

+Orders the care

+Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 12 sessions.

+Not covered: All charges

+Long-term rehabilitative therapy

+Exercise programs

+Speech therapy

+Limited to the greater of 60 consecutive days of In-Network: 10%

+coverage or 25 visits per condition, per calendar year.
+Out-of-Network: 40%

+Not covered: All charges

+Speech therapy for developmental delays

+Hearing services (testing, treatment, and supplies)

+For treatment related to illness or injury, including In-Network: 10%

+evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist Out-of-Network: 40%

+Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children.

+External hearing aids In-Network: 10%

+Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Out-of-Network: 40%

+Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.

+Not covered: All charges

+Hearing aid batteries

+Hearing services that are not shown as covered